-Users can also use the Exchange Administration Center (EAC) to select additional personal tags that aren't linked to their retention policy.
-The selected tags then become available in Outlook 2010 and Outlook Web App.
-To enable users to select additional tags from the EAC, you must add the MyRetentionPolicies Role to the user's role assignment policy.
-To learn more about role assignment policies for users, see Understanding Management Role Assignment Policies.
+Users can also use the OWA settings dialog to select additional personal tags that aren't linked to their retention policy.
+The selected tags then become available in Outlook and Outlook on the web.
+To enable users to select additional tags via OWA, you must add the MyRetentionPolicies Role to the user's role assignment policy.
+To learn more about role assignment policies for users, see Role assignment policies in Exchange Online.
 If you allow users to select additional personal tags, all personal tags in your Exchange organization become available to them.

 Personal tags are a premium feature.
 Mailboxes with policies that contain these tags (or as a result of users adding the tags to their mailbox) require an Exchange Enterprise client access license (CAL).